cowens/meet-other-meetings/TERMS.md

 ## Contact Us
 If you have any questions about these Terms and Conditions, You can contact us:

-By visiting this page on our website: https://github.com/issues
+By visiting this page on our [issues page](https://github.com/cowens/meet-other-meetings/issues)